fattyageboy/berthcare/design-documentation/features/visit-verification/README.md

 **How it works:**

-1. Nurse taps "Start Visit" on client card
+1. caregiver taps "Start Visit" on client card
 2. App automatically records location and time
-3. Nurse does the visit (app is invisible)
+3. caregiver does the visit (app is invisible)
-4. Nurse taps "Complete Visit"
+4. caregiver taps "Complete Visit"
 5. App automatically records end location and time
 6. Done.
 No check-in screens, no GPS verification prompts.